Rosita311/rules-by-rosita/Readme.md

 ### Ideas for Later

-- Convert theme to block theme with `theme.json`
+- Convert theme to block theme using `theme.json`
-- Create custom post type for books read
+- Create a custom post type for books read
+- Site colors via the Customizer (primary, accent, background, text).
+- Typography via the Customizer (basic and headings).
+- Ability to add additional scripts in `<head>` (Analytics).

 > The footer whispers… but only if you look closely 👀